Scaling limit of trees with vertices of fixed degrees and heights: Definition of the limit

 \subsection{Leaf-tightness}

 While the previous section defines the matrix of distances between random vertices of the limit trees, it is not enough to properly define the limit.
 This difference is quite subtle and has been extensively studied by Aldous in \cite{Ald93}.
-As recalled in Appendix \ref{sec:leaf}, to properly define the limit trees it is enough to prove the following weak leaf tightness criterion:
+As recalled in Appendix \ref{sec:leaf}, {more precisely by applying Proposition \ref{B.1} to the increasing sequence of the random trees $(\T_k,d)$ for $k\ge 1$ defined in the previous subsection, equipped with the uniform probability measure on the leaves $\{V_1, \ldots, V_k\}$ and with the distance $d$ defined in \eqref{eq lien distance coalescent continu},} to properly define the {measured real tree $\T(\nu, \rho , \Theta)$ as the (increasing) limit when $k\to \infty$ of the $\T_k$'s when $k\to \infty$,} it is enough to prove the following weak leaf tightness criterion: